ckirste/MULTImidiSOUNDFONTplayer/README.md

 Todo
 ====
 - iterate instruments per usbdevice * work in progress *
-- diverent volumes for each instrument
+- diverent volumes for each instrument * work in progress *
-- transpose buttons
+- transpose buttons * work in progress *
-- save/open selected instruments and settings
+- save/open selected instruments and settings * work in progress *
 - add more effects (reverb, delay,etc.) - circle-seekbar
-- file-chooser for sf2-files
+- file-chooser for sf2-files * work in progress *
 - record/play midi option
 - option of drum companion
 ...